RevoU-FSSE-4/module-2-noviairawati/README.md

 There are few steps in Deployment Process: Setting Up DNS and Make subdomain to Netlify.

 ### Setting Up DNS
+The following are the steps for setting DNS for the first time buying a domain.
+However, this is not the deployment that I used for assignments in week 4.

-1. Inside of the Netlify dashboard, navigate to your domain settings and click “Add Domain Management”
+1. Previously, select the project on Netlify that will be used according to the domain that has been purchased at Niaga Hoster.
+Then, Inside of the Netlify dashboard, navigate to your domain settings and click “Add Domain Management”

 ![2](/Assets/image-54.png)